shudv/memotable/README.md

 `memotable` is a minimal data-structure library that maintains internal indexes and derived views, propagates updates efficiently, and supports fine-grained subscriptions.

-It’s designed for scenarios where you want in-memory tables and derived views that **react to change** without rebuilding or diffing everything.
+It’s designed for scenarios where you want large in-memory tables and derived views that **react to change** without rebuilding or diffing everything.

 ---